Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Introduction

 \section{Introduction}

-A fundamental characteristic of complex deterministic dynamics is recurrence; typical trajectories repeatedly attain states close to previously observed states.
-A natural approach to characterizing this recurrence is to identify oscillations.
-For example, simple chaotic dynamics, e.g., horseshoes, is often described in terms of a scaffolding based on periodic orbits \cite{GuHo-83}.
-The advantage of periodic orbits is that, at least abstractly, they are simple objects - a closed trajectory that goes around a `hole'.
-However, in the context of data driven dynamics they are difficult to identify, especially if the data has noise.
+Time series data is ubiquitous in applied dynamical systems \cite{KaSch04}.
+In this paper, we focus on multivariate time series that exhibit recurrent behavior.
+Recurrence is a fundamental characteristic of complex dynamical systems: typical trajectories repeatedly attain states close to previously visited states.
+A natural approach to characterizing this recurrence is to identify trajectories which return to their initial state, i.e., periodic orbits.
+In fact, simple chaotic dynamics are often described in terms of a scaffolding based on periodic orbits \cite{GuHo-83}.
+The advantage of periodic orbits is that, at least abstractly, they are simple objects -- closed trajectories that have the topology of a circle.

+The contribution of this paper (see Section~\ref{sec:math} for details) is to employ notions from algebraic topology to automatically and robustly detect and classify time series segments that are almost periodic in a topological sense: A time series segment is called \emph{cycling} if it is `non-trivially' almost-closed and its \emph{cycling signature} captures the types of `cycling' dynamics that the segment contains.

-The contribution of this paper (see Section~\ref{sec:math} for details) is to introduce the concept of \emph{cycling signatures}, which assign to given time series data $\Gamma$ a vector space $V(\Gamma)$ of possible oscillations, with the property that for any segment $\gamma$ of $\Gamma$, $V(\gamma)$ is a subspace of $V(\Gamma)$.
+More precisely, to a given time series $\Gamma$, we assign a vector space of possible `cycling motions', with the property that for any segment $\gamma$ of $\Gamma$, we get a subspace $\Cyc(\gamma)$ of this vector space which we call the cycling signature.
+Intuitively, the cycling signatures classify the segments of $\Gamma$ according to the holes that $\gamma$ `wraps' around.
+The construction of these vector spaces is based on the degree 1 homology of a suitable cell complex constructed from the data.